 eBooks - available for sales every day, bring in consistent sales

 There are TWO types of passive income products - the kind that are always on sale (“evergreen”) and the kind that are only for sale during launch periods or two to four times per year.

 Other passive income products could be photography, art prints, digital downloads like planners, templates, or blog themes, physical products that are fulfilled via drop shipping (like Amazon FBA or ShipWire).
-You can find a FULL break down of every type of passive income in Sarah Morgan’s eBook, Create.
-Profit.
-Party.

-I sell e-courses and eBooks which are both passive income streams.
+I sell e-courses and digital products which are both passive income streams.
 I spend about an hour or two per week working on them and maintaining them after the initial set up.
 They are a combination of online courses, downloadable PDFs, automated drip email courses, and other resources.
 I love that I can spend time creating something once, then sell it again and again as many times as I want!